IceQ1337/OverwatchChecker/README.md

 {
-	"telegramBotToken": "Telegram Bot Token", // Your Telegram Bot Token "telegramMasterChatID": "Telegram Chat ID", // Your Telegram Chat ID "overwatchPeriod": "72", // Time period in which an overwatch case is considered recent (in hours) "overwatchVerdict": "0000", // 0 = Not enough evidence, 1 = Evidence beyond a reasonable doubt "whitelist": [] // Accounts you don't want to report }
+	"telegramBotToken": "Telegram Bot Token", // Your Telegram Bot Token "telegramMasterChatID": "Telegram Chat ID", // Your Telegram Chat ID "overwatchPeriod": "72", // Time period in which an overwatch case is considered active (in hours) "overwatchVerdict": "0000", // 0 = Not enough evidence, 1 = Evidence beyond a reasonable doubt "whitelist": [] // Accounts you don't want to report }